guanyuliu0818/ITU-Rpy/docs/installation.rst

     conda -c conda-forge install basemap

-If you are using Windows, you cna also install basemap using the appropriate pre-compiled wheels file from `this webpage <https://www.lfd.uci.edu/~gohlke/pythonlibs/#basemap>`_.
+If you are using Windows, you can also install basemap using the appropriate pre-compiled wheels file from `this webpage <https://www.lfd.uci.edu/~gohlke/pythonlibs/#basemap>`_.
 After downloading the .whl file, basemap can be installed running: